jomaway/typst-templates/templates/exam.typ

 // The exam function defines how your document looks.
 #let exam(
   kind: "exam", // shoes the kind of exam -> Schulaufgabe | Stegreifaufgabe | Kurzarbeit
-  date: "",     // date of the exam
+  date: datetime.today(),     // date of the exam
   class: "",
   subject: "" ,
   logo: "images/logo.png", // displays the logo of the school.